 6. It has additional accessories, such as interchangeable heads or attachments, to target different areas of the body.

-Through my 10-hour research and trial, these are the 6 best infrared massagers in 2023 – reviewed and compared:
+Through my 10-hour research and trial, these are the 6 best infrared massagers – reviewed and compared:

 The 6 Best Infrared Massagers for Muscle Pain & Cellulite